KevinHuang8/DATT/learning/README.md

 See tasks in `./tasks/`.
 Each class is superclass of `BaseEnv`, which has the gym env API.
 In practice, the primary thing that should change between different drone tasks are the action space and reward function.

+Standard trajectory tracking should have `trajectory_fbff` passed in.

 NOTE: When adding a new task, you must modify the `DroneTask` enum in `train_policy.py` to add the new task along with its corresponding environment, for it to get recognized.

 ### Configuration